Sunday 2 September 2018

 India as a society is insecure.
 Girls are not safe and girls from poverty-stricken families are even more vulnerable.
 They are often subjected to different kinds of harm, neglect, and violence in the form of abuse, harassment, domestic violence, rape, etc. Most Indians have stereotyped opinions about girls.
 They are socialised to believe that girls will eventually get married and go to another household and serve them.
 Therefore, girls are often considered a financial burden.
 Educating them is not deemed necessary and their opinions don’t matter.
 This is one of the major reasons for preferring a son over a daughter.

 The need of the hour is to change such narrow mindsets of people.
 This will help in empowering females.
 The government of India is trying to come up with various schemes to reduce discrimination against females and to change the preconceived notions people have about them.
 ‘Beti Bachao, Beti Padhao’ is one such initiative that aims at providing survival, safety, and education to girl children.

-Save the Children is a leading child rights non-government organisation (NGO).
+is a leading child rights non-government organisation (NGO).
 We work hand-in-hand with the government and the communities to ensure that every girl child gets a happy, protected, and safe childhood and a bright future.

 Government alone cannot bring about the change we seek in our society.
 We all have to join hands in doing so.
 By supporting us you can not only avail tax benefits but also be heartened to know that you are one of the reasons that the girls in India are getting empowered.
 Educated and empowered girls will eventually grow up to be confident and independent women who will contribute towards our society and will be in a capacity to add millions to the Indian economy.